uberblah/software-quality/content/standards/design-template.md

 {{< hint danger >}}

 Pick the people who need to approve this design.
 You could reasonably include:
-1. Experts on the systems that need to be changed
+1. Experts on the systems involved
 2. People who are planning to work on this
 3. Senior engineers
 4. Key points of contact from teams who will also work on this